mireille1999/News/README.md

 ## Description
 News is  python application that allows users to list and preview news articles from various sources.

-## Specifications
-* Display headlines of articles.
-* List different kinds of articles.

 ## User Stories